hrkloeck/MKDCFLOW/README.md

 The idea is to provide on overview of the individual steps nesessary to generate a calibrated dataset and a final image in radio continuum.

-The emphasis is on gaining confidence what you are doing and to have give some advise on sanity checks.
+The emphasis is on gaining confidence what you are doing and to provide some ideas to sanity checks.

 If you just what to get the thing done you could just use [oxkat](https://github.com/IanHeywood/oxkat) or  [caracal](https://github.com/caracal-pipeline/caracal).